This article to learn swimming breaststroke covers drills to coordinate arm movements, leg movements and breathing.

 - As explained in learning the arm movements on dry land, start the arm stroke with the outsweep, followed by the catch and insweep.

-- Start the recovery of the legs towards the buttocks at the end of the arms’ insweep, then catch and sweep out with your legs during the arms’ recovery forward.
+- Start the recovery of the legs towards the buttocks at the end of the arms’ insweep, then catch and sweep out with your legs at the end of the arms’ recovery forward.
 The legs’ movements are explained in more detail in this breaststroke kick article.

-- Your legs continue to sweep out and then to sweep in while your arms are extended forward.
+- Your legs continue to sweep out and then in while your arms are extended forward.

 - At the end of the kick, observe a short glide phase in the streamline position where both your arms and your legs are extended and kept together.